The Sandwich and the Rascal

 A sprawling Jewish-style deli located in Sunny Isles, Florida, a town on the far north end of Collins Avenue (the endlessly long street that starts down in South Beach and runs up parallel to the shore), Rascal House was a restaurant, but it was also so much more.

 The deli opened in 1954 and remained virtually unchanged throughout the years.
-The parking lot sprouted a towering, bright yellow sign adorned with the restaurant’s cartoonish mascot, the Rascal himself, tongue lolling, eyebrows pitched in a V, his brimless cap tilted rakishly to the left.
-The waits for a table were so long that there were waist-high metal bars demarcating the path of a winding queue both indoors and out.
+The parking lot sprouted a towering bright yellow sign adorned with the restaurant’s cartoonish mascot, the Rascal himself, tongue lolling, eyebrows pitched in a V, his brimless cap rakishly tilted to the left.
+The wait for a table was so long that there were waist-high metal bars demarcating the path of the winding queue both indoors and out.
 The wood-paneled dining room, with its stretch of high counter seating and checkerboard of vinyl booths, was cavernous.
-The hawkishly guarded chocolate mints in a bowl by the cashier were delectable, the beehived waitresses spoke a Yiddish-English-Spanish patois, and all of it was wrapped in that dreamy deli perfume of yeast and caraway and brine.
+The hawkishly guarded chocolate mints by the cashier were delectable, the beehived waitresses spoke a Yiddish-English-Spanish patois, and all of it was wrapped in that dreamy deli perfume of yeast and caraway and brine.

-I was never a picky eater—from the very first, I’ve been happy with almost every food that’s crossed my lips—but as a kid, the one thing I loved best of all was a pastrami sandwich.
-Any other day, at any other deli, I’d order my pastrami and the world would move happily on, but when we visited Rascal House, that wasn’t an option: My grandparents kept kosher, which meant that my experience of the place was preemptively limited.
+I was never a picky eater—from the very start, I’ve been happy with almost every food that’s crossed my lips—but as a kid, the one thing I loved best of all was a pastrami sandwich.
+Any other day, at any other deli, I’d order my pastrami and the world would move on happily, but when we visited Rascal House, that wasn’t an option: My grandparents kept kosher, which meant that my experience of the place was preemptively limited.

-For all that Rascal House was undeniably a product and a definer of North Miami Beach's Jewish culture, as a restaurant it was only Jewish-style, which meant that the kitchen cooked both milk and meat foods.
-While there may not have been bacon on the menu, the corned beef that came piled high on rye almost certainly had never passed under the watchful eye of any rabbi bearing a hechsher stamp.
+Rascal House was undeniably both a product and a definer of North Miami Beach’s Jewish culture, but as a restaurant, it was only Jewish-style, which meant the kitchen cooked with milk and meat.
+While there may not have been bacon on the menu, the corned beef that came piled high on rye almost certainly never passed under the watchful eye of any rabbi bearing a hechsher stamp.
 And so, after the waitress would roll by and drop the pickle platter of half- and full-sour cucumbers, tart green tomatoes, creamy cabbage slaw, and a pile of dusky-sweet onion rolls, the menus would be opened, I would voice my desire for a pastrami sandwich, and the battle, brief but pitched, would begin.

 For most Rascal House diners, the sandwiches were the point: That’s why there were hour-long lines snaking around those metal barriers.
 You’d see New York snowbirds coming by for their ritualistic first or last meal of the season, year-rounders showing off the scene to their visiting kids and grandkids, the flocks of early-bird special widows, who discreetly palmed the cracker packets that came with their soup, all of them ordering the towering sandwiches of steaming, thin-sliced beef.
 But for us, it was the vegetable soup, the challah French toast, the grilled cheese and tomato.
 We were, as a family, “can tuna” or bust.

-By the time I was in my early teens, we didn’t really go to Rascal House anymore on our visits to Miami—it was expensive, my grandparents didn’t think the food was that great anymore, and braving those hundred-person queues with my young siblings in tow was more of a burden than it had been back when I was an only child.
-We’d drive past the deli on the way to and from the airport, the Rascal sticking his tongue out at us from the corner of the sign both coming and going.
+By the time I was in my early teens, we didn’t really go to Rascal House on our visits to Miami—it was expensive, my grandparents didn’t think the food was that great anymore, and braving those 100-person queues with my young siblings in tow was more of a burden than it had been back when I was an only child.
+We’d drive past the deli on the way to and from the airport, the Rascal sticking his tongue out at us from the corner of the sign.
 Sometimes I’d look out the car window at the lines of people and think about the sandwich I could be having, but more often, I’d be sitting on the other side of the car staring between the buildings at the blue line of the ocean, and I wouldn’t think about the deli at all.

-My grandparents had been living in Miami Beach full time for over a decade by the time my grandfather died in the fall of 2008, and that’s where he was buried.
-My boyfriend Jim—now my husband—came down for the funeral, and while it wasn’t our first visit to Miami together, it was the first one that carried with it the weight of life and death, the first one where the days were made up of rituals both religious and familial.
+My grandparents had been living in Miami Beach full-time for over a decade when my grandfather died in the fall of 2008, and that’s where he was buried.
+My boyfriend, Jim—now my husband—came down for the funeral, and while it wasn’t our first visit to Miami together, it was the first one that carried the weight of life and death, the first one where the days were made up of rituals both religious and familial.

-Jim and I stayed for a few days after the funeral, and when it was time to leave, and we found ourselves driving up Collins Avenue to get to the freeway, I decided that we’d stop at Rascal House on the way.
-I had two goals for the visit: I was going to order the whitefish salad in honor of my grandfather, and I was going to tell Jim to order that very pastrami sandwich that I’d coveted—but never been able to have.
+Jim and I stayed for a few days after the funeral.
+When it was time to leave and we found ourselves driving up Collins Avenue to get to the freeway, I decided that we’d stop at Rascal House on the way.
+I had two goals for the visit: I was going to order the whitefish salad in honor of my grandfather, and I was going to tell Jim to order that very pastrami sandwich that I’d coveted—but had never been able to have.

 But when the car came in sight of Rascal House, all I saw was a shell: The Rascal sneered at us from a darkened sign, the metal corridors of the snaking queue were empty, the parking lot was vacant, the building half-demolished.
 After 54 years of slinging flanken and matzo balls, Rascal House had closed for good just five months before.
-I didn't even slow the car, I just kept driving north towards the airport and home.
-I may never have had that pastrami sandwich, but I'd had more meals at Rascal House than I could count, I'd had that briny deli smell, I'd had my grandfather, and I'd had the whitefish salad.
-And it had been enough.
+I didn’t even slow the car, I just kept driving north toward the airport and home.
+I may have never had that pastrami sandwich, but I’d had more meals at Rascal House than I could count, I’d had that briny deli smell, I’d had my grandfather, and I’d had the whitefish salad, and it had been enough.

 Keep Reading